Quick start guide

 Used when registration of new user accounts is disabled.
 This template has no context variables of its own.

-Used if account activation fails.
+Used to show the activation form.
 Has the following context:

 activation_error